 Defining Monetary and Non-Monetary

-When one thinks of monetary assets – one question that comes to mind.
+When one thinks of monetary assets – one question comes to mind.
 Are not all assets monetary?
 Technically speaking, a monetary item is that which has a fixed value in a particular currency.
 The fixed value does not change even if the purchasing power of the currency changes with inflation.

 - Defining Monetary and Non-Monetary